BoykoDenis/Kniznica/frontend/README.md

 # ngx-jsonapi

-This is just a copy of ngx-jsonapi library from <https://github.com/reyesoft/ngx-jsonapi/tree/v2.2>.
+This is just a copy of the ngx-jsonapi library from <https://github.com/reyesoft/ngx-jsonapi/tree/v2.2>.

-We use this library and demo application from it as a front-end basis for our school project.
+We use this library and demo application for it as a front-end basis for our school project.